guido57/uros_demo/README.md

 ## Run this firmware
-* upload this firmware to your ESP32
+* build and upload this firmware to your ESP32

 ## Test